Chinese property sector crisis (2020–present): Evergrande's attempted asset sales

-Restructuring plan comes to nothing in spring and summer 2022

-Evergrande promised to deliver a preliminary debt restructuring plan by 31 July 2022.
-However in August 2022 it had still not published any plans on restructuring the company.
-Instead, the company offered details on "preliminary restructuring principles" for its offshore debt; Evergrande added that it aimed for “a specific offshore restructuring plan within 2022.”
-On 2 September 2022, a Hong Kong High Court judge rescheduled to 7 November 2022 legal proceedings to wind up China Evergrande Group, in order to give the company time to formulate a restructuring plan.

-Mortgage boycots and growing criticism of property companies in autumn 2022

-Chinese homebuyers started boycotting mortgage payments in the middle of 2022.
-Data from the website “WeNeedHome” showed that homebuyers were boycotting payments for 343 projects in mid-September 2022.
-This was an increase from 318 projects in early July.

-Contagion

-Western markets

-American and European companies had significant exposure to Evergrande through their holding of corporate bonds.
-Ashmore Group, an emerging market specialist, owned more than $400 million at the end of June, while UBS owned over $300 million.
-BlackRock had a total exposure of $400 million across all its funds, with one of its high-yield funds having acquired an additional $18 million worth of bonds in August.
-Other companies have had smaller exposure, with HSBC having a peak exposure of $31 million.

-China
+Financial contagion

+Off-shore bondholders hired Kirkland & Ellis and Moelis & Company to advise them ahead of a potential restructuring in September.
+In the second week of October 2021, they informed the bondholders that they expected an Evergrande default to be "imminent" and that the company had failed to engage with them "meaningfully".

 On 28 September 2021, Sunac bought back $34 million of its bonds and denied requesting government assistance.
 A letter, which the developer claimed was merely a draft, surfaced online arguing that recent regulations in Shaoxing intended to control property prices had left a local project unable to break even.

 On 5 October 2021, developer Fantasia Holdings missed a payment on a US$206 million bond that had matured the day before, triggering a default.
 Just weeks prior, the developer had assured investors it had "no liquidity issue".

+On 7 October 2021, Chinese Estates Holdings announced they would go private in order to avoid contagion from a possible Evergrande default.

 On 11 October 2021, developer Sinic Holdings Group Co. warned that it was unlikely to be able to pay off a US$250 million bond due on 18 October 2021.
 At the time of the announcement, Sinic had US$694 million of dollar bonds outstanding.

 In the week of 11 October 2021, Modern Land attempted to extend the maturity of a US$250 million bond on Monday and the prices of Sunac and Guangzhou R&F bonds fell sharply.

+On 15 October, the Chinese government commented for the first time on the Evergrande situation, blaming the company for its problems and saying that financial contagion was controllable.

 On 19 October 2021, Sinic defaulted on US$246 million worth of bonds.
 The same day, official figures showed real estate output in China was down 1.6% in the third quarter year on year, the first time it has been negative since the start of the pandemic.

 On 20 October 2021, the National Bureau of Statistics of China published data indicating that home prices had fallen month-on-month for the first time since April 2015, dropping in more than half of the cities surveyed.

+In addition, the Chinese shadow banks, such as Sichuan Trust, have been greatly affected by the property sector crisis due to over lending and a crackdown on regulations.